-A classic carrot walnut cake, made with oil (no butter needed) so it's super moist and stays that way for days.
+A classic carrot sheet cake, made with oil (no butter needed) so it’s super moist and stays that way for days.
 Topped with a classic cream cheese icing.

 This carrot cake recipe is my favourite.
-It's made with vegetable oil (no butter needed), so it's super moist and stays that way for days.
-It's a classic combination of carrot and walnuts, though you could sub pecans or even omit the nuts completely, if you like.
+It’s my Mom’s and the one I grew up eating.
+It’s made with vegetable oil (no butter needed), so it’s super moist and stays that way for days.
+It’s a classic combination of carrot and walnuts, though you could sub pecans or even omit the nuts completely, if you like.
 No raisins, coconut or pineapple in this cake, either.
 Simple.
 Classic.
 Comfort.

 And of course, no carrot cake would be complete without a cream cheese icing.
 That said, if cream cheese isn’t handy, you can opt for a simple buttercream, maybe flavoured with cinnamon, lemon or orange.